 Complainants should not assume that reports of sex discrimination, including sexual violence, will be kept confidential.
-Formal complaints of sexual harassment must, in most circumstances, be investigated in accordance with these procedures.
-The respondent will have mandatory notice of the allegations and an opportunity to participate in the investigation and adjudication phases.
+Complaints of sex discrimination, in most circumstances, be investigated in accordance with these procedures.
+The complainant and respondent will have mandatory notice of the allegations and an opportunity to participate in the investigation and adjudication phases (again the adjudication phases differ between allegations of sex-based harassment involving a student and all other allegations of sex discrimination.